-- 3:30 Raffle tickets will be sold for 1$ throughout the day of the festival and you can get one free ticket (children must be accompanied by an adult) just by stopping by the DATC booth and getting your “Appalachian Trail” hand-stamp.
-Every ticket offers a chance to win one of these great prizes so be sure to stay until 3:30 when we start drawing tickets for over $300 worth of prizes.
-You have to be there for a chance to win big!
+- 3:40PM to 4:00: Raffle Prize Drawing, raffle tickets will be sold for a dollar during the day of the festival and you can get one free ticket (children must be accompanied by an adult) just for stopping by the DATC booth and getting your “Appalachian Trail” hand-stamp.
+Every ticket offers a chance to win great prizes so be sure to stay until 3:40 when we start drawing tickets.
+You have to be there to win big!

 There’s always something happening on the stage throughout the day.
-Whether it’s great family-oriented tunes, live birds of prey, or the allure of free prizes; the Duncannon Appalachian Trail Festival will lift your spirit with its lively festive atmosphere; don’t miss out on the fun.
+Whether it’s great family-oriented tunes, live animals, tales from the trail, or the allure of free prizes; the Duncannon Appalachian Trail Festival will lift your spirit with its lively festive atmosphere.
+Don’t miss out on the fun!

 Everyone will be given a free ticket just for showing up at the DATC booth on High Street and getting their hand stamped (children must be accompanied by an adult).
 The DATC will also be selling raffle tickets to help support the Duncannon Appalachian Trail Community so be sure to increase your odds of winning by purchasing extra tickets for $1.00 each.

 |D O N O R||P R I Z E|